-- a.
-If the grievant desires to pursue the grievance further, the grievant, or the grievant's representative, shall, within seven (7) working ten (10) working days of receipt of the Answer to Letter of Grievance Step Two, submit a Letter of Grievance Step Three, to the MUNI/DPT General Manager or designee. - 49. b.
-The Letter of Grievance Step Three, shall contain: - (1) The date of receipt, by the grievant, of the answer to Letter of Grievance Step Two; - (2) Date of submission of the Letter of Grievance Step Three, to the MUNI/DPT General Manager or designee; - (3) The specific section(s)/subsection(s) of the Memorandum of Understanding which grants the condition of employment that the grievant alleges the City has failed to implement the grievant believes has been violated; - (4) A full and complete explanation of the circumstances of the grievance, and - (5) The remedy sought by the grievant. - 50. c.
-The MUNI/DPT General Manager or designee shall, within seven (7) working ten (10) calendar days of the receipt of the grievant's Letter of Grievance - Step Three, submit an Answer to Letter at Step Three, to the grievant. - d.
-The Answer to Letter of Grievance Step Three, shall contain: - (1) The date of receipt of the Letter of Grievance Step Three; - (2) The date of the submission of the Answer to Letter of Grievance -Step Three, to the grievant; - (3) A full and complete explanation of the circumstances of the grievance, and - (4) The resolution of the grievance.
+48. a.
+If the grievant desires to pursue the grievance further, the grievant, or the grievant's representative, shall, within ten (10) calendar days of receipt of the Answer to Letter of Grievance - Step Two, submit a Letter of Grievance - Step Three, to the MUNI/DPT General Manager or designee.
+49. b.
+The Letter of Grievance - Step Three, shall contain: (1) The date of receipt, by the grievant, of the answer to Letter of Grievance - Step Two; (2) Date of submission of the Letter of Grievance - Step Three, to the MUNI/DPT General Manager or designee; (3) The specific section(s) of the Memorandum of Understanding which the grievant believes has been violated; (4) A full and complete explanation of the circumstances of the grievance, and (5) The remedy sought by the grievant.
+50. с.
+The MUNI/DPT General Manager or designee shall, within ten (10) calendar days of the receipt of the grievant's Letter of Grievance - Step Three, submit an Answer to Letter at Step Three, to the grievant.
+51. d.
+The Answer to Letter of Grievance - Step Three, shall contain: (1) The date of receipt of the Letter of Grievance - Step Three; (2) The date of the submission of the Answer to Letter of Grievance - Step Three, to the grievant; (3) A full and complete explanation of the circumstances of the grievance, and (4) The resolution of the grievance.
 52. e.
 Unless waived by written mutual agreement of the grievant and the MUNI/DPT General Manager or designee a meeting is required at this step.

-53. f.
-The seven (7) working day time limited noted in Step Three above may be extended by written mutual agreement between the grievant and the MUNI/DPT General Manager or designee.
+STEP 4 - MTA Deputy General Manager of Human Resources 53. a.
+If the grievant desires to pursue the grievance further, the grievant, or the grievant's representative shall, within thirty (30) calendar days of receipt of the Answer to Letter of Grievance - Step Three, submit a written request to the SFMTA Deputy General Manager of Human Resources or designee that the grievance be heard and resolved by a hearing officer.
+53. b.
+Prior to the selection of the hearing officer, the SFMTA Deputy General Manager of Human Resources or designee shall informally review the JULY 1, 2014 - JUNE 30, 2017 ETWEEN SAN FRANCISCO MUNICIPAL TRANSPORTATION AGENCY ND MACHINISTS AND AEROSPACE WORKERS, LOCAL 1414 grievance and attempt to resolve the grievance to the mutual satisfaction of the grievant and the appointing authority.
+The SFMTA Deputy General Manager of Human Resources or designee shall have ten (10) working days after receipt of the request in which to review and seek resolution of the grievance.